cuckydev/PSXFunkin/COMPILE.md

 `cmake --build build --config Release`

-Then do `ls build/`, and if it went well, you should see a folder that starts with `bin_`, this is where the executable will be, so do `cd build/bin_...` to go to the executable's directory.

-Finally, do `sudo cp mkpsxiso /usr/local/bin/mkpsxiso` (MSYS2 doesn't have sudo, so just omit it)
+Finally, do `sudo cp build/mkpsxiso /usr/local/bin/mkpsxiso` (MSYS2 doesn't have sudo, so just omit it)

 This will allow you to call mkpsxiso from anywhere (like the PSXFunkin repo).